mbaddeley/usdn/README.md

 ### Still to be Implemented...
 - Perform multiple flowtable entries on packets
+- Port to Contiki-NG (waiting for exp5438 motes to be supported)

 ### Known Issues
 - Lots ;) Just ask if you have problems and I'll try to help as best I can.

+---
+[usdn_v1.1] - 17/07/18
+---
+- Turned on default FT lifetimes.
+- Fixed issue where SDN was turned off in the Makefile (oops!).
+- Added hopcount to Atom ingress messages.
+- Added the NetSoft 2018 paper and slides.
+- Added Makefile.target so you don't need to type in target each time.
+- Fixes for automatic simulation through ContikiPy.

+---
+[usdn_v1.0] - 28/06/18
+---
+- Initial commit.